-Tour du Mont Blanc in Comfort helps you achieve this life-time ambition by dissecting the TMB route into walkable segments based on the twin objectives of comfortable accommodation in private rooms and daily manageable challenges that allow you time to enjoy the scenery and recover for the next day.
+Tour du Mont Blanc in Comfort helps you achieve this life-time ambition by dissecting the TMB route into walkable segments based on the twin objectives of comfortable accommodation in private rooms and daily manageable challenges that allow you time to enjoy the scenery and recuperate with ease for the next day.

 You experience the finest sights available along the TMB whilst hiking for four-and-a-half days in France and Italy and for two days in Switzerland.To get you up to speed, you average five hours of moderate-to-moderately-challenging walking per day during the first half of your trip, followed by six to six-and-a-half hours of moderately-challenging-to-challenging walking per day for the next three days – based on departure from Courmayeur.